 A written notice placing specific term(s) and condition(s) upon the student's continued attendance at the college.
-Disciplinary probation may be for a limited period of the time or for the duration of the student's attendance at the college.
+Disciplinary probation may be for a limited period of time or for the duration of the student's attendance at the college.
+For MLT if the student is out of compliance with grades and/or fail to progress in their competencies they will be placed on probation.
+For clinical attendance one "no call/no show" will result in immediate probation.

-Disciplinary Probation
+Disciplinary Suspension

-Temporary revocation of enrollment and termination of student status for a stated period of time.
+If a student fails to comply with the terms of probation, there will be a temporary revocation of enrollment and termination of student status for a stated period of time.
 The student may be prohibited from coming onto any college facility and may be subject to law enforcement action for criminal trespass for violating that prohibition.
 There will be no refund of tuition or fees for the quarter in which the action is taken.